 The flight from Miami was less than three hours.
 Rob walked out of El Salvador international airport and felt the heat.
 The sun was pounding and the air humid.
 Gusts of hot wind moved the cotton-shaped clouds.
 Rob looked for a taxi and saw a sign that read “Suave Surf Trip 🤙”.
 The man next to it was short, tan, and sturdy.
 He had long curly hair and a thick mustache rivalling Freddy Mercury’s.
 Rob approached him.

 Rob: Hola amigo, hablas ingles?

-Mustache man: Si amigo HAHAHAHAHA.
+Mustache man: Si amigo HAHAHA.
 How can I help you?

 Rob: I’m looking for a taxi to Puerto La Libertad, and someone who knows the surf spots around here.

-Mustache man: They call me Winnie Pooh, I’m the oldest surfer in El Salvador HAHAHAHAHA.
+Mustache man: They call me Winnie Pooh, I’m the oldest surfer in El Salvador HAHAHA.

 Rob: Winnie-the-pooh, like the bear?

 Winnie Pooh: Si amigo.
 Winnie Pooh like the bear HAHAHAHAHA.